 Secondly, we can look at the actual composition and shooting techniques.
 When taking nature and wildlife photos, there are certain techniques you can use to improve the quality of your shots:

 The list of equipment for nature photography is luckily not extensive.
 You must be prepared however in order to maximize the potential and quality of your photos.
+If you don't know what to put in your bag, contact Dave Pritchard for lessons that include a short overview of how DSLR cameras work, followed by several hours of photographing in a location of your choice.
 The following is some equipment you should consider investing in:

 As you can see, you don't need much – you should, in fact, have most of this equipment already!
 The backpacking tripod is particularly important so that you can create sharp and clear photos.